ClawhammerLobotomy/PMC-Automated-Login/README.md

 # PMC Automated Login

 Plex Manufacturing Cloud (PMC) Automated Login is a base to perform simple automated processes within the PMC environment.
-Once the Plex calss is called, you can perform any selenium based operations within the browser environment.
+Once the Plex class is called, you can perform any selenium based operations within the browser environment.

 ## Documentation